werner/werner.github.io/_posts/2016-03-19-one-hundred-percent-test-coverage-should-be-a-goal.markdown

 date: 2016-03-19 13:47:00 -0430
 categories: test coverage
 ---

+## **Update**

+I made this assertion to test the validity of this idea, now I no longer believe a 100% test coverage is a good idea, mainly because this measure can be deceiving, instead you should make sure to test all corner cases.

 Maybe I'm making a bold conclusion, however I think a 100% test coverage should be a goal for every project, specially when working with dynamic languages.
 Now, I don't mean the whole project should be covered, but the code you manually